Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Evaluation

 \subsection{Limitations}

 Our method has several limitations.
 The training of SDDF requires enough diversity in ray directions, which necessitates data augmentation techniques when insufficient sensor observations are available.
-Diversity in viewing directions is especially important for our model to excel in sparser measurements, as evident in the downsampling in our experiments.
-As shown in the results, our model performs worse with RGB-D measurements although the RGB-D camera generates denser observations than the LiDAR in our experiments.
-This is due to the RGB-D camera having a smaller vertical field of view, and hence less diversity in viewing directions.
-This incites a future research direction of efficiently enhancing the variety of the viewing directions subject to a limited sensing budget.
-Although our method is not very sensitive to the number of ellipsoids, algorithmic addition and pruning of ellipsoids will obviate the need for choosing the correct number, and improve robustness to different scenes.
-The current implementation of our method is not well optimized, although it is faster than SDF-based sphere tracing.
+Diversity in viewing directions is especially important for our model to excel with sparser measurements, as evident in the downsampling in our experiments.
+As shown in the results, our model performs worse with RGB-D measurements, although the RGB-D camera generates denser observations than the LiDAR in our experiments.
+This is due to the RGB-D camera having a smaller vertical field of view and, hence, less diversity in viewing directions.
+This suggests a future research direction of efficiently enhancing the variety of viewing directions subject to a limited sensing budget.
+One approach is to synthesize additional viewing directions based on the existing measurements using methods like hidden point removal (HPR)~\cite{hpr2007}.
+However, HPR requires computing the convex hull of the point cloud, which can be computationally expensive for large-scale scenes.
+It is important to consider more efficient ways to collect diverse viewing directions in future work.
+Another direction is to train the model with losses that encourage generalization to unseen viewing directions.
+For example, we can synthesize viewing rays hitting the same surface point but from different directions and enforce consistency in the predicted SDDF values for these rays.

+It is also important to speed up the training of the SDDF model to make it scale to even larger scenes and be applicable in real-time reconstruction scenarios.
+One possible direction is to explore the combination of differentiable sphere tracing~\cite{dist2020} with scene-level SDF and SDDF learning, where the SDF and SDDF models improve each other to accelerate convergence.

+Although our method is not very sensitive to the number of ellipsoids, the algorithmic addition and pruning of ellipsoids will obviate the need to choose the correct number and improve robustness to different scenes.
+The current implementation is not well optimized, although it is faster than SDF-based sphere tracing.
 Addressing these limitations is an interesting direction for future work.